Skip to content

 Finds Bugs Early When Cheaper to Fix

-Thoroughly testing software functionality during development stages enables identifying defects and bugs while code is still being actively written by engineers.
+Thoroughly testing software functionality during development stages enables engineers to identify defects and bugs while code is still being actively written.
 It is typically 5-10x cheaper to fix bugs during development compared to after launch.
 Finding and resolving issues early avoids cascading failures.
-Comprehensive test coverage confirms any defects are caught before code branches are merged.
-This prevents propagating bugs downstream.
+Comprehensive test coverage confirms any defects are caught before code branches are merged, preventing bugs from propagating downstream.
 Fixing bugs early saves significant rework time and costs later.

 Verifies All Features Work Right Before Release

-Rigorously testing each new feature and functionality validates they work exactly to specification before the software gets officially released to customers.
-This crucially prevents defective features with issues from reaching end users where they could negatively impact productivity or experience.
-Testing provides assurance that all use cases and scenarios for features operate correctly across diverse data sets and platforms.
-Thorough testing of all features maintains high quality standards and reliability.
+Rigorously testing each new feature and functionality validates that they work exactly to specification before the software is officially released to customers.
+This crucially prevents defective features with issues from reaching end users, where they could negatively impact productivity or experience.
+Testing assures that all use cases and scenarios for features operate correctly across diverse data sets and platforms.
+Thorough testing of all features maintains high-quality standards and reliability.

 Ensures Software is High Quality and Reliable